 The Budapest City Card lets you enjoy unlimited free public transportation, free or discounted entry to over 100 museums and special sights, discounts in restaurants and much more.

 Buda Castle provides panoramic views of Budapest.
-Gellert Hill and Elisabeth Bridge is visible in a distance.
+Gellert Hill and Elisabeth Bridge are visible at a distance.

 Just around the corner of Buda castle is the neo-Gothic terrace of the Fisherman’s Bastion.